ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 1. You will likely be prompted to enter a passcode.
 Press `Enter` twice to specify no passcode.

 {: .highlight}
-Note that you can add a passcode if you'd like, but it is not necessary.
+Note that you can add a passcode if you'd like, but it is not recommended.
 If you do, keep in mind that the Bash terminal does _not_ show your passcode as you type it out.
 Just continue (accurately) typing and press `Enter` when done.
 {: .callout-blue}

 #### Add SSH key to SSH-agent